Duomo Nuovo, Brescia

 Nearby Attractions

-Palace and Square in Brescia - Duomo Vecchio, Brescia (0.0) km
+Palace and Square - Duomo Vecchio, Brescia (0) km

-Square in Brescia - Santa Maria della Carità (0.2) km
+Square - Santa Maria della Carità (0.2) km

-Historic Building and Palace in Brescia - Piazza del Foro and Roman Theater (0.3) km
+Historic Building and Palace - Piazza del Foro and Roman Theater (0.3) km

-Historic Site in Brescia - Brixia Parco Archeologico (0.3) km
+Historic Site - Brixia Parco Archeologico (0.3) km

-Historic Building and Museum in Brescia - Torre della Pallata (0.5) km
+Historic Building and Museum - Torre della Pallata (0.5) km

-Tower in Brescia - Civici Musei d'Arte e Storia Santa Giulia (0.5) km
+Tower - Civici Musei d'Arte e Storia Santa Giulia (0.5) km

-Historic Building and Museum in Brescia - Brescia Castle (0.5) km
+Historic Building and Museum - Brescia Castle (0.5) km